Martis Creek

 Martis Creek is a northward-flowing stream originating on Sawtooth Ridge, west of the peak of Mount Pluto in Placer County, California, United States.
-After crossing into Nevada County, California, it is tributary to the Truckee River on the eastern side of Truckee.
+After crossing into Nevada County, California, it is a tributary to the Truckee River on the eastern side of Truckee.

 History

 An archaic Native American people known as the Martis people lived in the Martis Creek watershed from 2000 BCE to 500 CE.
 William Brewer of the California Geological Survey referred to the area by its Washoe name "Timilick Valley".
 It is supposed that the creek, valley and peak were all named after a rancher named "Martis".

 Watershed

 The Martis Creek watershed is east of the Sierra Nevada crest and drains 42.7 sqmi.
 It has four perennial tributaries, in order (heading downstream): West Fork Martis Creek, Middle Fork Martis Creek, East Fork Martis Creek, and Dry Lake Creek.
 The tributaries join Martis Creek above Martis Creek Reservoir, except for Dry Lake Creek.

 The United States Army Corps of Engineers (USACE) has identified significant problems with Martis Dam, including significant seepage and seismic dangers which they are currently studying.
 Shortly after its construction in 1972, the seepage was discovered and the water behind the dam has been maintained at a minimal level since.